 If you can’t restructure your product data

-Now, all of that said, there are merchants out there with very good cause for exceeding the 100 variant limit, and who just can’t get away from it – even with modifying or cleansing their product data.
+Now, there are merchants out there with very good cause for exceeding the 100 variant limit, and who just can’t get away from it – even with modifying or cleansing their product data.
 This could be an apparel company with 1000 custom product options as an example.

 In this case, you most certainly need the expert help of a Plus Partner who specializes in modifying the Shopify Plus theme.
 In short and putting a very technically heavy-lifting process to very simple terms, this solution involves customizing your Shopify Plus store’s theme code to essentially tag products and their variants so that they appear to be a single product line to the end customer when they view it on the site.
 This way you’re absolutely unlimited to how many variants and products you can show in a collection-like manner.

 A word of caution for this approach: editing the Shopify Plus theme code should be left to the experts, especially if you want a timely turnaround with minimized errors.
 There’s a very real risk of introducing errors into your theme code when modifying it.
-For more information on this approach, you can read a much more detailed article on solving the 100 variant limit on Shopify Plus from the theme side in this great article by our partners over at eHouse Studio.
+For more information, you can read a much more detailed article on solving the Shopify 100 variant limit from the theme side by our partners over at eHouse Studio.

-Ultimately don’t lose sight of the core drive for colocating products and their variants on your Shopify Plus store: making products easy for your customers to find and buy!
-Whether you’re leveraging the theme to suit your needs better or you’re embarking on structuring your product data better for the future of commerce, keep in mind the purpose is to make your products easy to find and buy.
+Ultimately don’t lose sight of the core drive for colocating products and their variants on your Shopify Plus store.
+That is making products easy for your customers to find and buy!
+Whether you’re leveraging the theme to suit your needs better or you’re embarking on structuring your product data better, keep in mind the main purpose.

-This solution can clearly work especially well in tandem with agencies working on the front-end (i.e., Solution 2, above) as often these projects involve a larger scope than just product variant limits.
-VL OMNI works closely with eHouse Studio and others in the Plus Partner community to pool our expertise and resources to provide the best and most strategic approach to creating the best and most well-rounded ecommerce projects.
-By putting strategy first and consulting on a whole-system solution, VL OMNI and eHouse work closely together on providing solutions to a number of top Shopify Plus merchants.
+This solution can work especially well in tandem with agencies working on the front-end as often these projects involve a larger scope than just product variant limits.
+VL OMNI works closely with eHouse Studio and other Plus Partners to pool expertise and resources to provide the best and most strategic approach for eCommerce projects.
+By putting strategy first and consulting on a whole-system solution, VL OMNI, and eHouse provide solutions to a number of top Shopify Plus merchants.

 Shopify Plus is not a platform that exists in isolation.
 They actively partner with some of the best agencies, applications, and partners in the e-retail ecosystem, and they lean on and trust their partners to fill in gaps for our common merchants.
-So while the 100 variant limit will never be solved natively on the Shopify Plus ecommerce platform, merchants are more than well covered with Shopify’s incredible app and partner ecosystems.
+So while the 100 variant limit will never be solved natively on the Shopify Plus eCommerce platform, merchants can rely on the expertise of Shopify’s incredible app and partner ecosystems.